Sam A. Lewisohn: Later career and honors

 Lewisohn's career as editor and nonfiction writer took off in 1907, when he had started as editor of the Columbia Law Review.
 He published some articles in the early 1920s, and published his first main work in 1926, entitled The New Leadership in Industry.
 This work was translated into French, German, and Japanese.

+Lewisohn served in a number of positions in his later career.
+He was treasurer and Member of Executive Committee of the Citizens Union from 1918 to 1931.
+He was a member of the Economic Advisory Commission of President Warren G. Harding's Conference on Unemployment of 1921.
+In 1923 he was one of the founders of the American Management Association, and served as its first president from 1924 to 1927.
+He was succeeded by Frank L. Sweetser.